-The internal servers will be configured to forward all queries, except queries for site1.internal, site2.internal, site1.example.com, and site2.example.com, to the servers in the DMZ.
-These internal servers will have complete sets of information for site1.example.com, site2.example.com, site1.internal, and site2.internal.
+The internal servers will be configured to forward all queries, except queries for sitel.internal, sitel.example.com, and sitel.example.com, to the servers in the DMZ.
+These internal servers will have complete sets of information for sitel.example.com, sitel.example.com, sitel.internal, and sitel.internal.